DNA Groups

 One of the principles behind DNA groups is accountability.
 By which we mean a gentle, healthy sense that we need each other if we are going to grow as followers of Jesus.
 These are groups of friends, so that will be the essential feel in them.
 Accountability expresses a healthy responsibility for one another's wellbeing.

-The goal of our DNA Group sessions is not simply to provide a course for people to go through, but to promote self motivated discipleship where each person is engaged in, and taking ownership of their own walk with God.
-You can find at all our current and past themes and sessions below.
+The goal of our DNA Group content is not simply to provide a course for people to go through, but to promote self motivated discipleship where each person is engaged in, and taking ownership of their own walk with God.
+You can find at all our current and past content below.

 -